Sunil-Pradhan/javascript-cheatsheet/README.md

 If an expression corresponds to a sentence fragment, a JavaScript statement corresponds to a full sentence in a human language.

+Roughly, an expression is something that computes a value but doesn’t do anything: it doesn’t alter the program state in any way.
+Statements, on the other hand, don’t have a value, but they do alter the state.

 ### Terminate statements in JavaScript

 ```javascript